boynanboy/mydocker/README.md

 exactly the same as original book
 I fix the issue that I miss remove the cgroup management in previouse commit

+# for the code of Chapter 5.2 and whats next
+each docker container will have its own writeable layer based on their names fixed one import problem all container information will be stored in a local directory instead in /var/run/mydocker

 # P.S
 branch {{branch}}-cheng is my modifications on {{branch}} which makes it runable on my machine